 The United States imposes tariffs on certain products from certain countries, and companies that import goods into the United States must pay duties on those products.
 The incidence of customs fraud has grown substantially since 2018, when the Trump Administration imposed new tariffs on thousands of products imported from China.
-Companies that engage in fraud to evade duty obligations may be liable under the False Claims Act, a federal law that creates the possibility of significant financial awards for whistleblowers who bring customs fraud cases to the attention of the government.
+Companies that engage in fraud to evade duty obligations may be liable under the False Claims Act, a federal law that creates the possibility of significant financial awards to whistleblowers who bring customs fraud to the attention of the government.

 Common Types of Customs and Tariff Fraud

 Companies seeking to evade or reduce their customs duty obligations typically engage in one of the following types of fraudulent schemes: